What is Period Poverty?

 Mostly because at the outset, the sheer logistics of eco friendly options demand cleaning and washing, which obviously requires sufficient quantities of water, whereas the very reason that strips of cloth and rags remain unsanitized and lead to dangerously unhygienic conditions is the scarcity of water in a poor household in India.
 So while in the long run we would be happy to endorse eco friendly alternatives to a sanitary pad, we want to start with the most viable and effective means for our menstrual and reproductive hygiene campaign.

-Going by this list, as the cheapest packet is priced at Rs 108, we expect our donors to contribute a minimum of Rs 110.
 You could use any of the following methods for making a one-time or a monthly payment:

 You can also contribute the money on PayTM: 9929451140